kimwalfisz/Food-Order-React/README.md

 # Food Order app
 this app allows to add items to the cart and post an order to the dummy orders file!

-  instructions:
-  To launch the app:
+instructions To launch the app:

 - download the zip or clone the repository to your machine
 - run command 'npm install' in the root directory in your terminal